daviserra-code/ViamigoTravelAI/replit.md

 ## External Dependencies

 ### AI/ML Services
-- **OpenAI API**: Primary Large Language Model provider for generating travel recommendations.
+- **OpenAI API**: Primary Large Language Model provider for generating travel recommendations (using GPT-4-turbo).
 - **Google Gemini**: An alternative LLM provider with fallback support.
 - **ChromaDB**: Utilized as the vector database for document storage and similarity search.